robenkleene/design-references/after-effects/after-effects-layers.md

 ### Properties

-Toggle show / hide for properties, these operate on the selected layer, or all layers if none are selected.
-So to toggle visibility for all modified properties, first `⇧⌘A` to deselect all then, `uu` to show all modified properties.
+Toggle show / hide for properties, these operate on the selected layer, or all layers if none are selected (deselect all with `⇧⌘A`).
 - `uu`: All key frames
 - `u`: Modified
 - `a`: Anchor point